 Great news!
 After you finish this step, you will officially have a working website.

-Once you create your SiteGround account, SiteGround offers a user-friendly setup wizard to help you install WordPress and create your website.
-This is another benefit of using SiteGround vs some of the other hosting options.
+Once you create your Bluehost account, Bluehost offers a user-friendly setup wizard to help you install WordPress and create your website.
+This is another benefit of using Bluehost vs some of the other hosting options.

-When you sign into SiteGround (using the credentials that you entered in the previous step), SiteGround will show a prompt to help you create your website.
+When you sign into Bluehost (using the credentials that you entered in the previous step), Bluehost should automatically show you a prompt to create your website.

 Step 4: Log in to WordPress.
-Once SiteGround finishes installing your website (which might take a few minutes), you should see a prompt to log in to WordPress.
+Once Bluehost finishes setting up your WordPress website, you should see a prompt to log in to WordPress.
 Or, you can always access your WordPress dashboard by visiting yoursite.com/wp-admin.
 Make sure to replace yoursite.com with your actual domain name.
 You’ll log in to WordPress using the credentials that you entered in the WordPress installer a moment ago.